Panvel railway station: Track elevation

 In 2012, CIDCO had proposed a 25 km metro corridor of Navi Mumbai Metro, linking from Belapur to the proposed Navi Mumbai International Airport.

 However, in January 2016, the CST-Panvel elevated corridor project was proposed by Mumbai Railway Vikas Corporation (MVRC) to connect the route along Palm Beach Marg to the proposed international airport.
-The corridor, although was originally proposed to link the parallel route between and Panvel.
-The report was revised in February 2016 of the project and was stated that the corridor will be integrated with the Navi Mumbai Metro, connecting the Chhatrapati Shivaji International Airport to the proposed airport.
+The corridor, although originally proposed to link the parallel route between and Panvel.
+The report was revised in February 2016 of the project and stated that the corridor will be integrated with the Navi Mumbai Metro, connecting the Chhatrapati Shivaji International Airport to the proposed airport.

-In June 2014, it was announced that the Panvel–Karjat route will get track extension under the phase 3 of the Mumbai Urban Transport Project scheme with an expenditure of ₹1809 crore.
+In June 2014, it was announced that the Panvel–Karjat route will get a track extension under phase 3 of the Mumbai Urban Transport Project scheme with an expenditure of ₹1809 crore.
 In February 2015, MVRC approved the extension of tracks with an expenditure of ₹2024 crore; reducing the distance of the route to 78 km.

 Bus connections

-The station serves as the major hub from the Navi Mumbai Municipal Transport (NMMT) bus routes serving the Navi Mumbai areas.
+The station serves as the major hub for the Navi Mumbai Municipal Transport (NMMT) bus routes serving the Navi Mumbai areas.
 In August 2015, NMMT and Panvel City Municipal Corporation (PCMC) had implemented to start the bus services serving the three major parts of the city from the station, including Sai Nagar, Uran Naka and Palaspa Phata.